Ahmet Burak Erdoğan

-Ahmet Burak Erdoğan (born 4 July 1979) is a Turkish businessman, the owner of MB Denizcilik, and the eldest son of Recep Tayyip Erdoğan, the President of Turkey.
+Ahmet Burak Erdoğan (born 5 July 1979) is a Turkish businessman, the owner of MB Denizcilik, and the eldest son of Recep Tayyip Erdoğan, the President of Turkey.

 Personal life

 Ahmet Burak Erdoğan was born in Istanbul on 4 July 1979, the son of Recep Tayyip Erdoğan and his wife Emine Erdoğan, and educated at İmam Hatip school.
 He has a bachelor's degree from Istanbul Bilgi University.
 As with all his siblings, his higher education was paid for by Remzi Gür, a Turkish textile entrepreneur and friend of the Erdoğan family.
-In 1998, the Turkish classical music singer Sevim Tanürek died in Istanbul after a period in intensive care after being hit by a car driven by Erdoğan, who reportedly did not have a driving licence and fled the scene.
-Erdoğan ultimately received no punishment.
-Following the accident involving Tanürek, he left Turkey to study economics in London.

-In 2001, Erdoğan married Sema Ketenci, the daughter of Osman Ketenci.
+In 2001, Erdoğan married Sema Ketenci, the daughter of Osman Ketenci, and it is said that the couple had one child.